 “The U.S. electronics recycling industry has shown tremendous growth over the past 10 years.
 This maturing segment of the scrap recycling industry provides a boost of approximately $20.6 billion, including exports of $1.45 billion, to the U.S. economy (up from less than $1 billion in 2002) and employs more than 45,000 full time employees (up from 6,000 in 2002).
 In 2011, the U.S. electronics recycling industry processed more than 4.4 million tons of used and end-of-life electronics equipment.” – The Institute of Scrap Recycling Industries

-Opening Remarks: Recycling Caucus Chairs, Senator Tom Carper and Senator John Boozman
+Opening Remarks Were Given By: Recycling Caucus Chairs, Senator Tom Carper and Senator John Boozman

 Moderator: George Hinkle, President, ARCOA Group